USBGuard/usbguard.github.io/_posts/2017-08-11-Screen-Locking.md

 ### Method #2: D-Bus screen (un)lock signals

-If you are using a desktop environment which has builtin screen locking support, then it probably signals the "screen (un)locked" state via D-Bus.
+If you are using a desktop environment which has built-in screen locking support, then it probably signals the "screen (un)locked" state via D-Bus.
 In that case you need to create a script to watch for these signals and set the `InsertedDevicePolicy` parameter appropriately.
 The script should be running in your session (refer to your desktop environment's documentation on how to automatically start the script after you log in).